 Whenever Ryujehong picked that hero, he turned into a demigod that could simultaneously pick off enemy squishies and save his own allies from certain doom.
 Moreover, every Genji was painfully aware of his presence, as Ryujehong never failed to stop their Dragonblades with well-timed Sleep Darts.
 Sure, he might not be as dominant now as he was in the past, but there’s a reason why even JJoNak views him as a role model.

-Saebyeolbe (aka SBB) is the greatest example of a clutch player.
+Saebyeolbe (aka SBB) is the greatest example of a clutch player and truly the best Overwatch players of all time.
 He played in three consecutive seasons of OGN’s APEX, and while his team never reached the finals, Saebyeolbe poured his heart and soul into every game.
 Seasoned fans will remember his spectacular Roadhog performance where he single-handedly dismantled KongDoo Panthera on Route 66.
 Others will recall SBB bursting down team USA’s Adam and Sinatraa at the 2017 Overwatch World Cup to clinch the match for South Korea.

 His skill only seemed to increase when he joined New York Excelsior in the Overwatch League, as Saebyeolbe had complete mastery over the hardest trio of heroes in the game in Tracer, Widowmaker, and McCree.
 He has great aim, sure, but his real strength lies in his impressive mental fortitude and unnatural ability to pull off one game-winning play after another.
+Today he is a key player for Seoul Dynasty and the reason of their surge in 2020 and 2021.
 And if that isn’t deserving of the first place in our top 10 Overwatch players list, we don’t know what is!